hbc/Intro-to-R-2-day/lessons/06_introR-nested-functions.md

 Based on our metadata, how many samples are Wt *and* from celltype A?

-**Step 1:** Classifying the samples using criteria based on logical operators
+**Step 1:** Classifying the samples using criteria based on logical operators:

 	vec <- metadata$celltype == "typeA" & metadata$genotype == "Wt"

-**Step 2:** Identifying which samples meet our criteria (i.e the `TRUE` samples)
+**Step 2:** Identifying which samples meet our criteria (i.e the `TRUE` samples):

 	true_vec <- which(vec)

-**Step 3:** Counting how many samples meet our criteria
+**Step 3:** Counting how many samples meet our criteria:

 	length(true_vec)

 **Nested code:**
-Rather that assigning the output from each step to a separate variable, we could also just nest them into one another.
-In this way, the output would be used directly as input to the function it is nested within. *Don't forget to keep track of the closing parentheses!*
+Rather that assigning the output from each step to a separate variable, we could also just nest them into one another. **To create a nested function, simply replace the variable name with the code on the right hand side of the assignment operator.** *Don't forget to keep track of the sets of parentheses!*

 	length(which(metadata$celltype == "typeA" & metadata$genotype == "Wt"))

-### Nested functions practice #1
+### Nested functions practice #2
 You realize that you forgot to include important metadata regarding sex of your samples in your `metadata` file.
-You would like to add this data to your `metadata` dataframe, and using functions separately would require us to execute three separate steps:
+You would like to add this data in and create a new `metadata_new` dataframe.
+Using functions separately would require us to execute three separate steps:

 **Step 1:** Create the `sex` vector: